Athletic TrainingCollege of Education and Human Sciences

 After successful completion of the certification exam, as a certified athletic trainer you can seek employment at:

 The NEBRASKA difference

-Students are selected for assignment based on their skill, experience, and competency in the field of athletic training, and students are given the opportunity to work with male and female athletes, individual and team sports, and high and low risk activities.
+Students are selected for assignments based on skill, experience, and competency in the field of athletic training, and are given the opportunity to work with male and female athletes, individual and team sports, and high and low risk activities.